axlan/robopenguins-blog/_posts/2021-08-24-haunted-doll.md

 Most of coding this project was to actually make the interface between the user and the doll.
 Since this is an extremely resource constrained system (512 byte RAM, 6012 bytes flash), I knew I would need to be careful with how I was storing and manipulating strings.
 Early on I realized that using almost any Arduino framework functions would eat up a huge amount of the flash and RAM, so I had to write my own.

 The main optimization I needed to worry about was storing all the text in PROGMEM.
 Normally the variables the program is using need to be loaded into RAM, but the PROGMEM macro allows you to load them straight from flash.
-See this [Ardiono documentation](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) for a more in depth explanation.
+See this [Arduino documentation](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) for a more in depth explanation.

 I decided to structure the program as a series of menus.
 Each "screen" would print out a message, then offer a series of choices to the user.
 The user could then go through the menu options which would highlight the selected option.
 Confirming an option would bring up a new "screen" with it's own set of choices.
 I wrote a python script that made editing these menus easier.